 You can bring company’s CSR initiatives, local culture into the décor with native sculpture or maybe a mural by an artist covering a wall.
 Finally, remember that this is often an area used constantly and is very visible also.
 So use materials, from paint to furniture to décor items that are stain-proof, scratch-resistant and straightforward to wash.

 The lobby is the first physical representation of the corporate that majority clients or potential employees will see.
 A young design company can splash bold colours on the walls, have minimalist modern furniture and choose décor features.
 The company’s logo and name should be visible clearly.
 The brand could even be a back-lit installation on the wall behind the counter.
 In smaller spaces, an interactive screen is often put abreast of a wall that explains the background of the firm.

 Try to have the maximum amount of natural lighting as possible.
 It gives an open feel and is energy efficient also.

-With the various lighting designs available, your lighting fixtures can become a part of the decor while fulfilling its functional requirement also.
 For a little space, choose recessed white light and use a couple of yellow light-fixtures as focus lighting or maybe as an installation.
 It could just be a series of low-voltage naked bulbs hung at different levels during a line behind the counter.
 For an outsized atrium, a many-layered chandelier within the middle of the lobby area is going to be an arresting statement piece.

-Depending on the design that must be conveyed, a standard or a contemporary fixture are often installed.
 Variety of design studios and international lighting designers create special installation pieces in materials starting from traditional glass to metal or maybe crystals.
 This singular design element is enough to make the lobby look stunning.